rit-construct-makerspace/makerspace/README.md

 *Make sure you only have one version of postgres on machine

 -Install Docker Desktop:
-  * if in starting state: go into git bash run command
+  if in starting state: go into git bash run command:
-  * 'C:\Program Files\Docker\Docker\DockerCli.exe' -SwitchDaemon
+  'C:\Program Files\Docker\Docker\DockerCli.exe' -SwitchDaemon

 -Install pgAdmin(/postgres)